 In the ACTIVE state, the MBMS client carries out all actions as in the REGISTERED state.

-The MBMS client continuously downloads the DASH resources and makes them available as announced in the MPD.
-For different options to provide such a service to the MAA and DASH client, refer to clause 7.
-The URL to the MPD that is exposed to the MAA for DASH consumption is stored in the internal variable _mpdURI.
-The MPD stored at this URI may be continuously updated, based on dynamic information received in the service announcement or inband MPD updates.
+The MBMS client continuously downloads the media resources and makes them available as announced in the Manifest file.
+For different options to provide such a service to the MAA and media client, refer to clause 7.
+The URL to the Manifest file that is exposed to the MAA for media consumption is stored in the internal variable _manifestURI.
+The Manifest file stored at this URI may be continuously updated, based on dynamic information received in the service announcement or inband Manifest file updates.

 When the MBMS client receives a stopStreamingService() request as defined in clause 6.3.3.9 that matches an active service.